dvdmc/bag_extractor/README.md

 Extract PointCloud data from a Velodyne Points topic binary files.
 Each message is stored in one binary file as a Nx4 matrix (being N the number of points per message) following the next convention (used in the [KITTI](http://www.cvlibs.net/datasets/kitti/) dataset):

 *x y z intensity*

+The point clouds are saved with the following name convention:

+    *deviceName_timestamp.bin*

 ### gps2txt